Digital Photo 301:

-- ?Stitching? multiple images to create dynamic panoramic photos
+- "Stitching" methods to create dynamic panoramic photos from multiple photos

 - B&W conversion techniques for best imagery

-- Sepia toning for that old ?antique? look in B&W
+- B&W Sepia toning for that old "antique" look

 A weekly Photo Assignment will help you practice techniques learned in the workshops.
 Participants will be encouraged to bring in completed projects on a USB key, to evaluate and provide insightful critique of their imagery.